 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency or combination of control deficiencies, that adversely affects the City of Audubon Park, Kentucky's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the City of Audubon Park's financial statements that is more than inconsequential will not be prevented or detected by the City of Audubon Park, Kentucky's internal control.
-We consider the deficiencies described in the accompanying schedule of findings to be significant deficiencies in internal control over financial reporting.
-See finding 06/07-1.
+We consider the deficiencies described below to be significant deficiencies in internal control over financial reporting.
+The findings are as follows: